Diseases & Conditions

 Combined arthroscopic and open surgery.
 When most of the mass is in the back of the knee, a combined surgical approach can be undertaken.
 The back of the knee is treated with open surgery to remove the mass and posterior joint lining, and the front of the knee is treated with arthroscopic removal of the anterior joint lining.
 This combined method decreases the scale of surgery, allowing for an easier recovery.

 Total joint replacement.
 In its end stages, diffuse PVNS can cause extensive joint destruction.
 Once the joint has been significantly damaged, the best option to relieve pain and improve function is a total joint replacement.
 Total joint replacement is a procedure in which parts of a damaged joint are removed and replaced with metal, plastic, or ceramic components.
-The tumor does not usually return after the joint has been replaced.
+In some cases, the tumor may return even after the joint has been replaced.

 Radiation therapy can shrink tumors and is sometimes used to treat widespread diffuse PVNS.
 It is usually reserved for patients in whom standard surgery has not been successful.